If you’re interested in learning about all things startup and entrepreneurship in a casual environment – Hustle Con is for you.

 Hustle Con is a 2-day event that’s held every year in the San Francisco Bay Area.

 The idea behind the conference is to teach aspiring and ambitious business founders the art of entrepreneurship.
+It's a bit broad than attend specific niche conference such as only ecommerce, but it finds its footing in the quality of the speakers and community.

 Every year, the conference invites the founders of some of the hottest companies, to give keynote sessions (similar to Ted Talks) on genius business tactics and non-technical skills – the kind of stuff they don’t teach in business schools.